 The U.S. and China have vowed to tackle the escalating climate change problem in a joint statement released during the 26th United Nations Climate Change Conference of the Parties, also referred to as COP26 (Conference of Parties), in Scotland on Wednesday.

-Why it matters: The news was announced by U.S. climate envoy John Kerry and his Chinese counterpart, Xie Zhenhua, at the event on Wednesday at a separate news conference, according to NBC News.
+The news was announced by U.S. climate envoy John Kerry and his Chinese counterpart, Xie Zhenhua, at the event on Wednesday at a separate news conference, according to NBC News

 - The U.S. and China have vowed to work together to address the problem of deforestation and methane, with the latter being a greenhouse gas that is stronger than carbon dioxide at keeping heat in the atmosphere, as explained in their joint statement.
 The two countries, which have the world’s largest economies, also plan to maintain the 2015 Paris Agreement, in which member countries pledged to limit global warming to below 2 degrees Celsius (35.6 degrees Fahrenheit).